dscolby/Whiteboard/README.md

                                   f(A) = 1122
                      6. Can enumerate over these integers without explicitly constructing DAGs or adjacency matrices
 3. With arm IDs and way to calculate (stochastic) rewards each time we pull an arm (DAG), we can use bandit algorithm to find the best arm!
+4. Can also think of this as adaptive MCMC where probability of moving to next state (arm) is UCB of one arm/sum of UCB for all arms.

 ### Causal Discovery via MCMC
 1. Same approach as above to calculating scores or independence tests